Revised: 2014; July 2019; August 2019

 - A photo ID showing the birth date and a current utility bill as proof of address are required.
 An exception will be made if the librarian can validate for the patron.
 In the rare case a patron cannot produce a utility bill, another current and official document may be used, such as: checkbook with address, bank statement, etc. Thereafter, the card issued in the patron's name should be presented when borrowing items from the library.

 - First time borrowers are restricted to three items only.
 Once the initial three items are returned, the patron may borrow the maximum number of items per card.

 - Each adult borrower is held responsible for all items charged out on his or her card.

 - A parent’s or guardian’s signature is required for a minor (under 18 years old).
 The parent or guardian will be responsible for the appropriateness of materials, including electronic information, and for payment of charges incurred with the card.
 A legal guardian needs to be present with a minor when signing up for the minor's card.
 If the legal guardian does not currently have a library card, the legal guardian must present the same requirements (photo I.D. showing birth date and current utility bill.)
 Foster children will need the signature of their foster parent.

 - Persons abusing their library privileges will have their library card revoked.

 Educator Cards are available for teachers and homeschooler teachers.
-An Educator Card extends the loan period to six weeks with one renewal of three weeks.
+An Educator Card extends the loan period to six weeks with one renewal of six weeks.
 An Educator Card has a limit of 75 items per card.
 The Educator Card is to be used only for student study materials.

 Loan Periods and Limits